dubiacc/website/articles/en/fssp/index.md

 tradition of the Church, passed down from the apostles and their successors.
 So, if a pope directly contradicts tradition in matters of faith, are we bound to obey him?
 Should we be scared of such a person excommunicating us?

-The question of groups like the Priestly Fraternity of St. Peter (FSSP), the Institute of Christ the King Sovereign Priest (ICKSP), and other "Ecclesia Dei" communities cuts to the very heart of what it means to be Catholic.
-While they offer the Traditional Latin Mass, their "full communion" (a term invented by the modernist pope Benedict XVI) with post-Conciliar Rome is built on a catastrophic compromise: the acceptance of Vatican II's doctrinal deviations in exchange to keep the marble altars and nice churches.

 This isn't a mere disagreement on strategy between the FSSP / SSPX / Resistance: it's a battle for the soul of Catholicism, the Catholic faith.